 –By Karalie Kanneh, Senior Technical Recruiter at Arrow Solutions Group

 It is going to happen, somewhere down the line; someone will ask you the infamous “tell me about yourself” question.
-How do you answer this interview question?
-Many times interviewers will ask you this to break the ice or get things rolling in the interviewer, but the question itself can give the interviewer insights on if you would be a right fit for the position.
+Many times interviewers will ask you this question to break the ice or get things rolling in the interviewer.

 Senior Technical Recruiter, Karalie Kanneh provides valuable insights for technical professionals to ensure their resumes grab the attention of hiring managers.

 We all know the standard mistakes to avoid during an interview: not being prepared, not researching the company, or not appearing interested; but what are the not-so-obvious mistakes to avoid?

 Asking effective questions at the end of the interview not only shows interest in the position; but asking relevant questions during the interview will ensure the company is a good mutual fit for both parties.
 The goal of any interview is to ensure the tone is conversational but also to ensure that it is a two-way conversation.